 Professional quality business case training gives case builders and case reviewers the confidence they need to take action, based on classroom experience and a clear understanding of business case essentials.
 Essential understanding Includes basic understanding of business case rationale (the nature of business case "proof"), the essential components of business case design, important differences between strong and weak cases, how to legitimize benefits for the case, and how to be sure the case includes all relevant costs.

 A Common Vocabulary of Business Case Terms

-Those who build cases, those who review cases, and those who use the results for decision support and planning need to share a common understanding of essential business case structure and contents, described based on a common business-case vocabulary (such as that presented in the Business Case Essentials or the Business Case Guide).
+Those who build cases, those who review cases, and those who use the results for decision support and planning have a common need: All need to share a common understanding of essential business case principles, which they can describe with common business-case vocabulary.
+(Business Case Essentials and the Business Case Guide provide examples).

-Does it really matter where your people and your organization stands on the maturity scale?
-The benefits from achieving higher maturity levels are tangible, measurable in financial terms, and large.
+Does it matter where your people and your organization stands on the maturity scale?
+The benefits of achieving higher maturity levels are tangible, measurable in financial terms, and large.
 There is, in other words, a strong "case" for building case building competency.

 As maturity level rises, management will find measurable evidence of ...

 - Fewer bad decisions, which result in projects over budget, late, and missing targets.

 - Much less effort on business case analysis, developing decision support and planning information.